dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/utility-module.md

 **Return Value**

-The version of Dynamsoft Utility.
+The version of `DynamsoftUtility` module.

 **Code Snippet**